 Many old problems manifested as humanity went through an emotional purge.
 Racial tension mounted in the USA and UK as issues of privilege once again raised its head.

 Then there was the drive to find a cure, Humanity, once again, forgot all about the plight of the underprivileged such as countries of Africa.
 The world could have pulled together, just one time, and worked together to ensure equality in a cure.
 A world approach to the problem, instead of each to their own, knowing that third world countries could never compete.
 The same old, same old approach that is at the root of humanity’s problems.
 Greed.

 As one year has recently passed, I’ve found myself musing on whether I still hold the view that humanity can change to avoid the looming disaster, and the answer is yes.
 Perhaps I’m too idealistic.
 Too optimistic.
 Who knows.
 But the silver lining is still within reach.
 Of this, I am sure.

 Because the good fight is still going on in the hearts and minds of many.
 The activists fighting environmental damage in the UK as ancient woodlands are ripped apart in the development of a high-speed train line.
 The people fighting systems of control the world over.
 The ones who believe in equality on a personal and collective level.
-The new systems are springing up to aid the sick, impoverished, and the weak.
+New systems are springing up to aid the sick, impoverished, and weak.

 I like to believe that faith is everything when building bridges to a better place and faith has seen me through this year.
 So, I choose to believe in the dream, the opportunity to create something better for humanity, and I have faith we can all see this through.